ahsin90/expressjs-auth-mysql/README.md

 Simple authentication in NodeJS and ExpressJS framework using Json Web Token (JWT) and MySql database.

-## How to use?
+## How to use it?
 * Please download or clone the project first.
-* Make sure mysql and nodejs has installed in your computer.
+* Make sure mysql and nodejs have been installed on your computer.
-* Create a database in your computer.
-For an example i had named it with "auth".
+* Create a database on your computer.
+For example, I had named it with "auth".
-* Create .env file anf fill it with configuration (see .env configuration).
+* Create .env file and fill it with configuration (see .env configuration).
-* Open project using console and run ```npm install ``` in your root project.
+* Open the project using a console and run ```npm install ``` in your root project.
-* Than run project ```npm run dev ```
+* Then run project ```npm run dev ```
 * Use API tools such as Postman, cURL, etc.

 ## .env configuration
-The .env file configuration, it can be modified as needed.
+The .env file configuration can be modified as needed.
 ```
 NODE_ENV="development"
 PORT=3000